BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 "Watching us?"

-"The incident in Seattle.
-The escape from the blacksite.
-The theft of classified materials.
+"We tracked the crime scences...
+The incident in Seattle.
+The Revelstoke ski shop heist.
+The Banff car robbery.
 The destruction of the police station.
+We knew it was you.
+We traced the trail of destruction you left in your wake.
+We came to Saskatchewan right away after you burned the barn down, and we flew drones all over the damn place.
 You've been making quite a bit of noise, Mr. Alexeyev.
 You're all over the news."

 "What do you want?"